-- Helping employees improve with one-on-one coaching & mentoring – Employees have a range of skillsets, so no single employee will have everything you need.
-When new employees start, compare your needs against their competencies and provide coaching on areas of growth.
+Employees have a range of skillsets, and no single employee will possess every skill you need.
+When new employees start or are promoted, compare your needs against their competencies and provide coaching on areas of growth.
 Don’t assume they know where their habits or personality traits may hold them back from connecting with others.
 Address them directly and get them assistance so that they can become the top-notch employees your organization needs.

-- Strengthening organizational cultures – The Yale Center for Emotional Intelligence seeks to boost students’ EI with the hope of creating supportive school cultures that are positive and free from bullying.
+The Yale Center for Emotional Intelligence seeks to boost students’ EI with the hope of creating supportive school cultures that are positive and free from bullying.
 Similar techniques can be implemented in the workplace to develop an environment where employees feel safe to share their ideas.
 Working with staff and even clients on bolstering EI skills can transform the culture of the organization and make it a place where individuals can reach their full potential, both intellectually and personally.
 To help form your own unique culture, start by developing and staying true to values.
 If your organization doesn’t have core values, check out our blog post that walks you through an easy DIY way to develop them.

-- Building resilient organizations – Cultivating a resilient social sector organization that can readily bounce back from failures depends on building the EI of staff.
+Cultivating a resilient social sector organization that can readily bounce back from failures depends on developing the emotional intelligence of staff.
 Knowing where your team needs to build capabilities is paramount, and EI skills are not to be overlooked.
 The team’s ability to develop and maintain key relationships depends on strong EI skills.

 YES!
 You have touched on an area that is so relative to our Social Enterprise!
 At GROWING SOUND we create songs based on the latest research in social-emotional development of young children.
 If we teach these social skills to kids (especially early learners) they will grow to be “ready for school” and “rady for life”.
 Ready for Life includes being a good employee, a good person, spouse, parent, citizen!
 Learn about partnering with GROWING SOUND and our BEFORE THE BULLYING initiative which focuses on self-awareness leading to social awareness and more!